 The HRP Alliance also promotes fair authorship of scientific articles, encourages research groups to include women in leadership positions, and provides structured mentoring for early-stage researchers.

-“My mentor recognized my zeal for research at a time when I really needed a program like this, helping me to prioritize,” explained Princess Acheampong, a postdoctoral fellow in Ghana, part of the first cohort of the HRP Alliance mentor program .
-“I also connected with other mentees in the program and we are now developing a grant proposal using cell phones to improve uptake of maternal health services in Ghana, Nepal and Pakistan.”
+“My mentor recognized my dedication to research at a time when I really needed a program like this, helping me to prioritize,” explained Princess Acheampong, a postdoctoral researcher from Ghana and a member of the first cohort of the HRP Alliance mentoring program.
+“I also connected with other fellows in the program, and now we are developing a grant proposal using mobile phones to improve maternal health service uptake in Ghana, Nepal, and Pakistan.”

 3) RCS facilitates rapid response to health emergencies